 If you are in other countries, just find the list of establishments offering health check for foreigners to get the work permit below:

-Before you go, please make sure that you have a 4 cm x 6 cm portrait photo of yourself.
+Before you go, please make sure that you have 02 4 cm x 6 cm portrait photos of yourself and your passport with you.
 The photo must be taken in front of a white background and within the last 6 months to reflect your current appearance.

 Upon arrival at the Hospital, just tell the staff there that you need a health checkup, they will give you a form for completion.
 And then, this is the procedure that you need to follow: